somenameidc999/sample-ui-extension-for-product-metafields/README.md

 Product data has been imported to the dev store and items have been added to the cart.
 The sample image below demonstrates this.

 **Add a custom product metafield for a shipping delay message Example content: "Ships in 3-5 business days"**

-The file path, `extensions/shipping-delay-message/shopify.extension.toml`, has been updated to pull in a custom product metafield with the key **shipping_delay_message**.
+A product metafield has been created.
+The file path, `extensions/shipping-delay-message/shopify.extension.toml`, has been updated to pull in the newly created product metafield with the key **shipping_delay_message**.

 The file path, `extensions/shipping-delay-message/src/Checkout.tsx`, has been updated to fetch this metafield and its value for each cart line item.
-The target, `purchase.checkout.cart-line-item.render-after`, was leveraged to accomplish this.

 **Display the content of this custom metafield in checkout for each product in checkout**